prodakt/PMScanR/README.md

-# or alternatively you can manually point the paths to all the files and the version of the operation system
+# or alternatively you can manually point the paths to each of the files and the version of the operation system

   ps_scan <- "ps_scan/ps_scan.pl"        # Path to the PS-Scan perl script (e.g., 'ps_scan/ps_scan.pl')
   patterns_dat <- "ps_scan/prosite.dat"   # Path to the PROSITE database file (e.g., 'ps_scan/prosite.dat')